justmao945/mallory/README.md

 * Set both HTTP and HTTPS proxy to `localhost` with port `1315`
 * Set env var `http_proxy` and `https_proxy` to `localhost:1315` if in terminal

+### TODO
+* return http error when unable to dial
+* add host to list automatically when unable to dial